erizmr/acse-9-independent-research-project-erizmr/README.md

 ```
 If the ram is not run out, you can see the moving training and validation loss.

 Also a trained model is provided [here](https://drive.google.com/file/d/1ZD_XnRa3UW4NaDCQVukkvrS2EmHrW7Rb/view?usp=sharing).
-You can download it and put it in the ```model_trained``` folder, then run the commands below.
+It is too large (about 443 mb)to put it online, so only the download link is posted here.
+It is recommended to download it and put it in the ```model_trained``` folder, then run the commands below.

 ```bash
   cd machine_learning
   python3 load_and_visualization.py
 ```
-The model is quite large (about 443 mb).
 If you successfully download and put it in the folder and then load it into your machine.
 You can see some fluid flow velocity field images infered by the ParticleNet.

 ## Dependencies
 To be able to run this software, the following packages and versions are required: